 Winning Form are wonderful about supporting race horse welfare as well as supporting and sponsoring our trainers and jockeys.
 In a moment of either madness or sheer inspiration, I decided to ask whether they might be interested in sponsoring a special OTTB in his second career.
 And in a moment of equal inspiration and generosity, they said yes and the 2016 Vodacom Durban July winner officially became known as Winning Form’s The Conglomerate!

 So we had the finance angle figured out, but I still needed someone to help with producing him.
 But it’s funny how solving one problem often leads to the rest of the dominoes falling into line as well.
-And as if by magic, fellow yard mate Anna Herholdt had just decided to start the search for a new horse.
-I mentioned TC, she thought he sounded just the ticket, so presto!
+As if by magic, fellow yard mate Anna Herholdt had just decided to start the search for a new horse.
+I mentioned TC, she thought he sounded just the ticket and presto!
 It was agreed that we would co-parent him.
 And so, in one of those wonderful stories that really showcases the very best about horse people, team work made the dream work.
 He has been thoroughly spoilt – Stafford Robinson, body worker par excellence, donated a free NIET treatment, African Horse Carriers sponsored his transport, yours truly sponsored him a smart new head collar and lead rope and The Conglomerate got a home for Christmas.
 So as it turns out, you don’t find a Joy Luck Dragon, they find you.

 On that note, I should point out that as one might expect with such a big horse, he remains under watchful eye of the Ramsden and Mayfair teams, forging new friendships as we navigate the next chapter with this special horse together.